BlockstreamResearch/bip-frost-dkg/README.md

         return False
     return dkg_output, setup
 ```

-In contrast to the encrypted shares backup strategy of `EncPedPop`, all the non-seed data that needs to be backed up is the same for all signers.
-Hence, if a signer loses the backup of the DKG transcript, they can request it from the other signers.

 TODO: make the following a footnote
 There are strategies to recover if the backup is lost and other signers assist in recovering.